Arkansas Police Officer Who Fired 15 Shots At Man In Car Will Face No Charges

-Prosecutors will not pursue charges against a white police officer in Little Rock, Arkansas who killed a black man after firing upwards of 15 shots or more through the windshield of a stolen car he was driving, The Gaurdian reports.
+Prosecutors will not pursue charges against a white police officer in Little Rock, Arkansas, who killed a black man after firing upwards of 15 shots or more through the windshield of a stolen car he was driving, The Guardian reports.

-Larry Jegley, the Pulaski County prosecutor on Friday said that the police officer, Charles Starks, would not face charges in connection with the February shooting of Bradley Blackshire.
+On Friday, Larry Jegley, the Pulaski County prosecutor, said that the police officer, Charles Starks, would not face charges in connection with the February shooting of Bradley Blackshire.
 According to police, the incident occurred as Starks was responding to a call about a stolen vehicle.

 The ensuing result would be captured on a 25-minute video that was released last month.
 In the video, Starks is on the vehicle’s hood, shooting 30-year-old Blackshire throughout he windshield as the car was in motion.